pimpale/foo/python/welfareseconds/welfare_post.md

 Our methodology to approach this problem is going to be to split the market up into 5 major companies, independently try to estimate a projection of tokens used and then sum these up.
 In some cases, we'll split the company estimates by product in order to disambiguate between different metrics.

-Where possible, we also want to seperate out chat and enterprise usage.
+Where possible, we also want to separate out chat and enterprise usage.
 This is important, since I expect chat token usage to grow slower than enterprise usage over long time horizons.
 Enterprise usage can grow much larger much faster, as companies adopt AI and replace human workers, while chat usage will naturally cap out as AI chatbots reach everyone with internet.
 [Recent research from Epoch](https://epochai.substack.com/p/the-changing-drivers-of-llm-adoption) indicates that ChatGPT user growth is indeed slowing.

 Our companies are: